stratiformltd/react-loadable-visibility/README.md

 Therefore, it will only function in [browsers that have the `IntersectionObserver` API](http://caniuse.com/#feat=intersectionobserver).

-[A polyfill for `IntersectionObserver` is available](https://github.com/WICG/IntersectionObserver/tree/gh-pages/polyfill) however I am skeptical of its performance but have not tested it fully to offer a recommendation here.
+[A polyfill for `IntersectionObserver` is available](https://github.com/w3c/IntersectionObserver/tree/master/polyfill) however I am skeptical of its performance but have not tested it fully to offer a recommendation here.
 If you have any comments about this, feel free to open a PR and adjust this README!

-If you choose the use the polyfill, you can load it via a [polyfill.io](https://cdn.polyfill.io/v2/docs/) script - `<script src="https://polyfill.io/v2/polyfill.min.js?features=IntersectionObserver"></script>`
+If you choose the use the polyfill, you can load it via a [polyfill.io](https://cdn.polyfill.io/v3/) script - `<script crossorigin="anonymous" src="https://polyfill.io/v3/polyfill.min.js?features=IntersectionObserver%2CIntersectionObserverEntry"></script>`

-Otherwise if the `IntersectionObserver` API is not available, we will revert back to just using `react-loadable` or `loadable-components` itself.
+Otherwise if the `IntersectionObserver` API is not available, we will revert back to just using `react-loadable` or `@loadable/component` itself.

 # Why do I want this?

-`react-loadable` and `loadable-components` are fantastic higher level components to load additional modules once they are mounted on your page.
+`react-loadable` and `@loadable/component` are fantastic higher level components to load additional modules once they are mounted on your page.
 It's great for keeping your bundle size small and pulling in a larger payload when the required components are part of your tree.

 However it will not account for the content that's currently visible on your page, and only load what's actually visible to the end user.
 If you have a long page and are loading the entire content of that page for the user, even though they may only be able to see the content [above the fold](https://www.optimizely.com/optimization-glossary/above-the-fold/), it can be wasteful and especially detrimental in a mobile context.